 - Reduce ¾ cup coconut milk in a pot until thick, then add curry paste and saute with the coconut milk for a few minutes until coconut oil separates from the paste, or until the paste is very thick.

-- Add the remaining coconut milk , 1 Tbsp fish sauce and 1 Tbsp palm sugar, and simmer for 7-10 mins to reduce liquid volume by about half.
+- Add the remaining coconut milk , 1 tablespoon fish sauce and 1 tablespoon palm sugar, and simmer for 7-10 mins to reduce liquid volume by about half.
 Note: I keep the seasoning on the light side for now so I have room to adjust when I reheat and add fresh veggies to it.

 - Add chicken (or whatever meat you're using) and kaffir lime leaves, if using, and cook another 15-20 mins until chicken is fork tender.
 If using another meat, adjust cooking time accordingly.